jdzhu19/jdzhu19.github.io/content/post/24_12_TODAES/index.md

 ---
 title: 🎉 One paper accepted by TODAES!
-summary: "Our work \"RL-MUL 2.0: Multiplier Design Optimization with Parallel Deep Reinforcement Learning\" has been accepted by TODAES!"
+summary: "Our work \"RL-MUL 2.0: Multiplier Design Optimization with Parallel Deep Reinforcement Learning and Space Reduction\" has been accepted by TODAES!"
 date: 2024-12-13

 authors: